santiago-cruzlopez/MQL5/README.md

 Contents:

-1. Expert Advisor Files: This folder contains .mq5 and .ex5 files for various EAs developed in the MQL5 programming language.
+1. Expert Advisor Files: This folder contains .mq5 files for various EAs developed in the MQL5 programming language.
 Each file represents a unique automated trading strategy that can be deployed on the MT5 platform.

 Key Features: